 - Click Edit on a component that’s currently being showcased.

-- Once you’re in edit mode, you can modify the hours and minutes of Major Outage and Degraded Performance for a given component.
+- Modify the hours and minutes of major outage and degraded performance for a given component.

-- To save your changes for a given day, click the check box in the top right.
+- Click the check mark in the top right to save your changes.
 Your changes will be reflected immediately on your status page.

 Tip: You can modify the “hrs” and mins” values using the UP and DOWN arrows on your keyboard.